x-hq/algo-helper/README.md

 4. Start the server:
     ```bash
-    npm start
+    npm run dev
     ```

 5. Install the Chrome extension:
     - Open Chrome and go to `chrome://extensions/`
     - Enable "Developer mode" and click "Load unpacked"
-    - Select the `chrome-extension-directory` from the project
+    - Select the `chrome-extension` from the project

 ## TODO 📝